CodingCellist/codingcellist.github.io/content/en/post/intro-to-decidable-equality/index.md

 data Void : Type where
 ```

-This is a perfectly valid datatype declaration, we can "forward-declare" data
+This is a perfectly valid datatype declaration.
+When defining a new datatype we
-definitions just like we can for functions.
-Except if we never define any
+must provide all its constructors, and that is exactly what we've done: there
+aren't any.
+A datatype with no constructors would typically not be very useful
+-- having no constructors means we can never create an instance of the type --
-constructors (neither here nor later) then we can never create something of type
+but here it is precisely what we need: we can never create something of type
 `Void` but we can still talk about it.

 Since we prove things by having instances of datatypes whose constructors can